-I'd like to say that finding health and wellness is this organic, natural process.
-But clearly, based on the evidence above, it’s not.
 I've learned that wellness is built upon active decision making every single day.
 It looks like different things to different people.
 We all have our own unique formula.
 And sometimes, (it’s ok guys, like really really ok) our magical formulas simply aren’t enough.
 And during those times, we need professionals to piece us back together again.

 What has become very clear to me is the importance of fitness, nutrition, spirituality, and psychology in forming my healthiest self.
 I am in constant pursuit of physical and mental health.
 I actively practice kindness and acceptance.
 It takes a lot of work.
 But, with every decision I make that is fueled by wellness, I get that much closer to my aspirational self.
 By the way, she is an earthly goddess who never has suicidal tendencies.